-Study tracks what smart home activity can be seen by internet providers
+Internet providers could easily snoop on your smart home

 Once they’re identified, the ISP (in this case played by the researchers) can simply watch for increases in traffic.
 What those changes in traffic mean are either self-evident or perfectly able to be inferred with a little analysis.

-By watching a sleep tracker, the ISP can see when the user gets in bed and and wakes up, perhaps even how well they sleep, whether they get up in the middle of the night, and so on.
+By watching a sleep tracker, the ISP can see when the user gets in bed and wakes up, perhaps even how well they sleep, whether they get up in the middle of the night and so on.

 By watching various smart switches, the ISP can see when certain devices are in use: the TV, the space heater, the light in the basement, the garage door.

-By watching the IP security camera traffic, the ISP can see when the camera detects motion, when the user is tuned in to watch their home from afar, or when they check archived footage.
+By watching the IP security camera traffic, the ISP can see when the camera detects motion, when the user is tuned in to watch their home from afar or when they check archived footage.

 And if a handful of academics can do it, you better believe a major ISP could — though of course they’ll tell you they won’t.
-Doesn’t matter, they can collect this stuff and sell it without tell you, since Congress zapped the FCC’s privacy protections.
+Doesn’t matter, they can collect this stuff and sell it without telling you, since Congress zapped the FCC’s privacy protections.
 The researchers note this in the paper, in fact.

 But don’t worry, there’s actually a pretty good solution!
 The team found that by transmitting the IoT data through a central hub (e.g. a router with a little custom software), they could effectively camouflage it by transmitting a trickle of junk data at all times.
 This traffic shaping, as it’s called, doesn’t prevent the devices from working (many of them worked surprisingly well with artificially slowed connections), but it does make it hard for an attacker to tell signal from noise.